zc1213856/VMBench/README.md

   <img src="./asset/overview.png" width="100%"/>
 </p>

 Video generation has advanced rapidly, improving evaluation methods, yet assessing video's motion remains a major challenge.
 Specifically, there are two key issues: 1) current motion metrics do not fully align with human perceptions; 2) the existing motion prompts are limited.
 Based on these findings, we introduce **VMBench**---a comprehensive **V**ideo **M**otion **Bench**mark that has perception-aligned motion metrics and features the most diverse types of motion.
 VMBench has several appealing properties: (1) **Perception-Driven Motion Evaluation Metrics**, we identify five dimensions based on human perception in motion video assessment and develop fine-grained evaluation metrics, providing deeper insights into models' strengths and weaknesses in motion quality.
 (2) **Meta-Guided Motion Prompt Generation**, a structured method that extracts meta-information, generates diverse motion prompts with LLMs, and refines them through human-AI validation, resulting in a multi-level prompt library covering six key dynamic scene dimensions.
 (3) **Human-Aligned Validation Mechanism**, we provide human preference annotations to validate our benchmarks, with our metrics achieving an average 35.3% improvement in Spearman’s correlation over baseline methods.
 This is the first time that the quality of motion in videos has been evaluated from the perspective of human perception alignment.
-Additionally, we will soon release VMBench as an open-source benchmark, setting a new standard for evaluating and advancing motion generation models.

 # 📊Evaluation Results